zpgallegos/zavant/v2/readme.md

 PYTHONPATH=src .venv/bin/python -m zavant run-daily
 ```

-Each invocation records three independent branches in `runs/daily/.../manifest.json`:
+Each invocation records four independent branches in `runs/daily/.../manifest.json`:

 1. Poll and durably checkpoint corrected-game discovery.
 2. Retry all pending or failed corrected games that already exist in storage.
+3. Reconsider every game in the durable deferred-game worklist.
-3. Discover the schedule through the current UTC date and acquire newly final regular-season games.
+4. Discover the schedule through the current UTC date and acquire newly final regular-season games.

+The schedule branch keeps its own successful through-date and, by default,
+re-queries a rolling seven-day window.
+That window cheaply discovers recent
+schedule changes.
+It is not the correctness boundary for unfinished games:
+every deferred regular-season game is also retained in
+`state/mlb_stats_api/schedules/deferred_games.json` and its live feed is checked
-The schedule branch keeps its own successful through-date and, by default, re-queries a rolling seven-day window.
-This reconsideration catches recent deferred, postponed, or changed schedule entries.
-Final games that already have a current raw revision are resolved from persisted state without another live-feed request.
-Use `--schedule-lookback-days` to tune the window and `--through-date` for a deterministic local run.
+on each daily run until the game is final or cancelled.
+Final games that already
+have a current raw revision are resolved from persisted state without another
+live-feed request.
+Use `--schedule-lookback-days` to tune the discovery window
+and `--through-date` for a deterministic local run.

 A failure in one branch does not prevent the others from running.
 The command exits with status 1 if any branch fails, while each successful discovery watermark advances independently.
 An immediate rerun therefore retries only the state that remains outstanding.
 If only one checkpoint was initialized during a partially successful bootstrap, supply only the missing branch's bootstrap argument on the next run.